gijscor/HelpMeOut/README.md

+## Project name: HELP ME OUT
+## Written by: Ali Atrash

+## Application goal:
+To offer online users a platform to connect if they need / want to offer any kind of help ranging from helping in household tasks to helping elderlies doing their shopping, and from teaching / learning students to consultation on various affairs.
+Pretty much everything in which people would need any help.

 ## What problem the project is solving?
-The idea of the project is to build a connection platform to bring together people who need any sort of help with people who can offer help within a particular town/city.
+The project is a web application that will enable people getting the help they seek in anything they wish.
+It will bring together people who need any sort of help with people who can offer the needed help within a particular town/city.

 ## What features the project will include?
 - Profile creation
 - Help requests listing
 - Help requests searching
-- Sending people who required help offer messages
+- Sending help seekers help offers
-- Testimonies, certificates and helper ratings
+- Testimonies and helper ratings
-- Search and preference by distance
+- Search and sort by distance
-- Priority: age, priority field
+- Priority flag: age, urgency, etc.
 - Favourite help posts

 ## Sketches
-A sketch (layout) PDF file is included in the ‘sketch’ folder.
+An initial sketch (layout) PDF file is in the ‘sketch’ folder.

 ## Data sources:
 - MongoDB: users, jobs, helps, offers,